Here you have a short checklist and other useful information for your next travel in Portugal.

 Documents:

-- Insurance Information: Keep a copy of your travel insurance.
+- Insurance Information: Keep a copy of your travel insurance handy.

-- Passport: Ensure it’s up to date and valid for your stay.
+- Passport: Verify it’s valid for the duration of your trip.

-- Vouchers: For any prepaid accommodations or tours.
+- Vouchers: Bring any prepaid accommodation or tour confirmations.

-- Camera: With extra memory cards and batteries to capture memories.
+- Camera: Capture beautiful memories with extra memory cards and batteries.

-- Travel Adapter: A Conair Converter Worldwide Adapter works well.
+- Travel Adapter: Portugal uses Type F plugs (a Conair Worldwide Adapter works great).

-- Cash and Credit Cards: Necessary for purchases and emergencies.
+- Cash & Cards: Bring both for convenience and emergencies.

-- Personal Entertainment: Books, music players, and games for downtime.
+- Personal Entertainment: Books or music for downtime.

-- Reusable Water Bottle: Stay hydrated while reducing waste.
+- Reusable Water Bottle: Stay hydrated while reducing plastic waste.

 What to Wear in Portugal